Other Exercises

 But the meanest thing that he ever did,

-Was he left he and named me Sue.
+Was before he he went and named me Sue.

 Well, he musta thought that it was quite a joke,